 Once the background was painted, I took a few moments to explain the layering of a collage: main background layer, background paper details, main subject, and finally finishing details.
 Children used scraps of paper, pieces of burlap and oil pastels to decorate the background.

 After the background details were in place, I gave a brief tutorial how to make the farmer with nothing but scissors and glue.
 I really wanted the kids to experiment with “drawing” with paper and scissors as I feel this technique allows for the most creative and personal creative expression.
-It’s hard to convince 5th grade students that the person need not look perfect, so I tried to reinforce the organic nature of Bearden’s works: the large hands, un-proportionate bodies, etc.
+It’s hard to convince 5th-grade students that the person need not look perfect, so I tried to reinforce the organic nature of Bearden’s works: the large hands, un-proportionate bodies, etc.

 The most tricky part of this art project was to make sure the kids didn’t glue the farmer to the edge of the paper.
 I strongly encouraged a more central location!

-For the final details, I had the students step back and see what was missing from their piece: are their any empty spaces that your eye goes to?
+For the final details, I had the students step back and see what was missing from their piece: are there any empty spaces that your eye goes to?
 Can you add more details to the farmer?
 Can the sky use some color?
 They responded by adding the most wonderful details: corn, plants, animals, stars, moon and even a few cactuses!